KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 First, it `bash**cd`s into the directory `bash**__master.cpp` is in, then it performs the first function in our Git push list, then it asks the user for a commit description, you can leave it empty if you wish, after that it indicates the user that it's running the `bash**git push` command and proceeds to push all the code to the `bash**master` branch in your code repository.

+The process to alias our `bash**update.sh` script is very similar to how we've been aliasing our previous scripts.

 # Another parting note

 This was an unexpectedly long post; however, I felt that a shorter version would have left out many details on how to set up a practical and efficient competitive programming environment.
 I hope this gives you a complete idea of how you can use Bash scripts to automate frequently used processes and have a template that will work with most beginner to intermediate problems.

-You can refer to other Bash guides to further customize this system to your needs and change the template according to the platforms and the I/O formats you frequently require.
-Spending time configuring your environment saves a lot of time down the line.
+You can refer to other Bash guides to further customize this system to your needs.
+You can also change the template according to the platforms and I/O formats you frequently require.
+Spending time configuring your environment can save you a lot of time down the line.

-If you feel this post leaves out certain crucial parts or if you feel it could use improvement, feel free to leave a comment or open a pull request in my Github repository.
+If you reckon this post leaves out certain crucial parts or it could use improvement, feel free to leave a comment or open a pull request in my Github repository.